ffeelliiggoo/Azure-static-site/README.md

 ## Back-end resources

-The back-end is powered by an HTTP-triggered (https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp) Azure Function, integrated with Cosmos DB using both input and output bindings.
+The back-end is powered by an [HTTP triggered Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp) Azure Function, integrated with Cosmos DB using both input and output bindings.
 When the function is triggered, it retrieves an item from Cosmos DB, increments its value by 1, updates the database, and returns the updated value to the caller.

 - [Prerequisites for developing functions with visual code locally.](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp)
 - [Create a Cosmos DB account via command line](https://azure.microsoft.com/en-us/resources/templates/101-cosmosdb-free/) or [from the portal](https://docs.microsoft.com/en-us/azure/cosmos-db/create-cosmosdb-resources-portal).